lpfuri/laravel-demo-mode/README.md

 ```

 By default user with id value 1 will be the demo user and database will be restored every day (Schedule must be running).
 You can change this values in the config file.
+Keep in mind that whenever a user tries to update or delete the demo user an error will be thrown.

 More stuff you can do: